-Have you ever wondered about how to involve the public with your research?
+Have you ever wondered about how to involve the public with your research work?
 Would you like to improve your communication skills to talk to the media and the public?
 What to say during an interview to get your message across?
 Would you like to feel safer in front of a TV camera or when communicating on social media?
 Then join us for a straight-to-the-point training!

-The FNR invites all Principal Investigators (PIs) to a half-day media crash-course on Friday 10 January 2025 from 9:30-15:30 at the Maison du Savoir in Esch/Belval (building Auditoires, room 2.230).
+The FNR invites all Principal Investigators(PIs) to a half-day media crash-course on Friday, 16 January 2026 from 9:30-15:30 at the Maison du Savoir in Esch/Belval (building Auditoires, room 3.200, 3rd floor).

-This second training session, aimed specifically at Principal Investigators (lead researchers, group leaders, head of lab, etc.) will help you to improve the dissemination of your work.
+This second training session, aimed specifically at Principal Investigators (lead researchers, group leaders, head of lab, etc.), will help you to improve the dissemination of your work.
 You will acquire the theory and practical skills that you need to stay on top during an interview (or any other public appearance) and communicate your message to the public.
-The trainings will be run by highly experienced science TV journalists.
+The training will be run by highly experienced science TV journalists.

 How to register?